techmoi/test-project/README.md

 # Laravel Product Management Project

-This is a Laravel-based product management system developed as part of a test assignment for an interview.
+This is a Laravel-based product management system

 ---